 Lon Pschigoda, General Manager, WMU Pilot Plants

-Recyclability protocols continued to provide a steady stream of business in the recycle pilot plant.
-Many large companies, such as McDonalds and WalMart, continue to push the sustainability initiative toward recyclable and recycled content packaging.
-This continues to expand as their suppliers, from all areas, are seeking environmentally sound packaging to follow this movement.
-These include wax alternative testing with the FBA protocol and poly alternative technologies tested with or our own OCC-E and SBS-E protocols.
+The tests we offer include: wax alternative testing with the FBA protocol and poly alternative technologies tested with or our own OCC-E and SBS-E protocols.
 The pilot plant has served numerous corporations in the quick serve restaurant business to prove or disprove that their restaurant front end materials were, in fact, repulpable and recyclable.
-This area will continue to grow as fiber resource recovery emphasis continues and paper recycling continues to be a great success story.
+This area will remain very active as the emphasis on fiber resource recovery and paper recycling continues to be a great success story.

 Printing Pilot Plant